Invariance of o-minimal cohomology with definably compact supports

-\begin{thm} Suppose that ${\mathbb M}$ is an o-minimal expansion of an ordered group.
-Suppose that $L$ is a finitely generated module over a noetherian ring.
-Let $X$ be a definably compact, definably normal definable space whose definable charts $(X_i, \phi _i)$ are such that each $\phi _i(X_i)$ is a bounded definable set.
-Then, for each $p$, $H^p(X;L_X)$ is finitely generated. \end{thm}

-This result is a generalization of a similar result for closed and bounded definable sets (i.e. affine definably compact definable spaces) in o-minimal expansions of ordered groups.
-See \cite{bf} and also \cite{bo2} for a similar result in o-minimal expansions of fields.
+Similarly, in o-minimal expansions of ordered groups, our finiteness result (Corollaries \ref{cor inv and finite cp exp groups} (2)) for the o-minimal cohomology (with coefficients in a finitely generated module over a noetherian ring) of a (Hausdorff) definably compact definable space extends a result known previously only in a special case, namely, for closed and bounded definable sets (i.e. affine, necessarily definably normal, definably compact definable spaces) in o-minimal expansions of ordered groups.
+See \cite{bf} and also \cite{bo2} in the case of o-minimal expansions of fields.\\